Home

 Railroad Capital of Canada

-If you want to know why St Thomas Ontario, aka "Railroad capital of Canada", is my favourite place to live, then just check out St Thomas - a city with a population of around 33,200 which was first settled in 1810.
-The town soon grew and was designated as a city in 1881.
+If you want to know why St Thomas Ontario, aka "Railroad capital of Canada", is my favourite place to live, then read on!

 If you have never experienced a Canadian Fall, it is something that you should see - this area has millions of Maple trees and they are magnificent when the colours change in the Autumn.

-Courthouse St Thomas St Thomas Ontario has some magnificent Victorian architecture - take a look at the Elgin County Courthouse on Wellington Street and City Hall on Talbot Street.
+St Thomas Ontario has some magnificent Victorian architecture - take a look at the Elgin County Courthouse (above) on Wellington Street, with it's new addition, and City Hall on Talbot Street.

 In the Courthouse area there are other fine examples of Victorian homes which were built in the late 19th and early 20th century.

-Take a drive around the area of Roseberry Place, Gladstone Street, Wellington Street - these turn-of-the-century homes remind me of the affluent days of the Victorian era.
+Take a drive around the area of Rosebery Place, Gladstone Street, Wellington Street - these turn-of-the-century homes remind me of the affluent days of the Victorian era.

 One of my favourite things to do during the Christmas season, is to attend the annual Carol Service here at the Old English Church.

-As we often have snow then and the Church is lit only by oil lamps, the Christmas Carol Service is beautiful and has the old-fashioned feel of a real Canadian Christmas!
+As we often have snow then and the Church is lit only by oil lamps, the friendly volunteers serve warm Mince Pies and hot Apple Cider, which makes this Christmas Carol Service beautiful and enhances the feel of a real old-fashioned Canadian Christmas !

 If you are interested in the Paranormal then you might like to check this out - some people claim to have experienced spooky goings-on at the Church and grave yard - check it out and decide for yourself!

-If you are considering emigrating to Ontario and are considering this area in which to relocate, or if you are already living in Canada and you are planning to move to St Thomas Ontario, check out our Real Estate section for some general information.
+If you are thinking of emigrating to Ontario and are considering this area in which to relocate, or if you are already living in Canada and you are planning to move to St Thomas Ontario, check out our Real Estate section for some general information.

 Currently the house prices in the St Thomas Ontario area are stable and are fairly low, compared to other towns and cities in the area.

-Check out some of the MLS (Multiple Listing Service) listings and see what you get for your money in this area!
+Check out some of the properties for sale in this area, on the MLS (Multiple Listing Service) listings and see what you get for your money in this area!

 The principal claim-to-fame of St Thomas Ontario is that it was where the famous elephant, Jumbo, met his death in 1885, when he was hit and killed by a train.

-The plaque which commemorates this event is just north of the railway tracks on Woodworth Avenue - turn north at the Kentucky Fried Chicken restaurant and and you will find the plaque on your left hand side.
+The plaque which commemorates this event is just north of the railway tracks on Woodworth Avenue - turn north at the Kentucky Fried Chicken restaurant on Talbot Street and and you will find the plaque on your left hand side.

 The statue is visible from the road as you enter town from the west and is opposite the Elgin County Military Museum.